dustinpfister/blog_posts/_posts/threejs-examples-weird-face-one.md

 <iframe class="youtube_video" src="https://www.youtube.com/embed/AzuB6ExUE64" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ## Check out the dae file loader as a way to load assets that are exported from blender

 This example makes use of a DAE file that I have made for it alone with a fair amount of javaScript code.
 In order to load dae files I need to add the DAE file loader on top of just threejs alone.
-I have wrote a [blog post on this topic of loading DAE files](/2021/04/30/threejs-dae-collada-loader/) before a long time ago so I will not be getting into this in deatil here.
+I have wrote a [blog post on this topic of loading DAE files](/2021/04/30/threejs-dae-collada-loader/) before a long time ago so I will not be getting into this in detail here.

+### Full source code and additional DAE assets are at github

+The full source code as well as the DAE files that I am using for this example can be found in my [test threejs github repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-weird-face-1).

 ## 1 - The weird face module